 What Is a Rite of Passage?

 There is much to say about what a rite of passage is, or is not.
-Condor Clan, and it's initiating offer of the Condor Vision Quest is based on the traditional four day and four night water fast alone in the wilderness.
+Condor Clan and it's initiating offer of the Condor Vision Quest is based on the traditional four day, four night water fast alone in the wilderness.

 A rite of passage is comprised of three components: Severance, threshold, and incorporation.
 In a wilderness rite of passage, the threshold component is also comprised of three elements: Solitude, fasting, and wilderness.
 It is generally understood that incorporation, the third component of a rite of passage is the most difficult.
 While the severance phase is relatively brief, and the threshold component even briefer, incorporation is an extended practice, perhaps for a lifetime.

 Severance is what it sounds like: The letting go, or severing, from behaviors, practices and ways of relating to yourself, others and your activities and pursuits.
 It is a time of assessment.
 A time of closing doors, of giving away and lightening one's burden for the journey ahead.
 A tree is pruned of wayward shoots and dying branches to spur new and healthy growth for the coming season.
 The process of pruning back a tree is in essence an anticipatory visioning of how the new shoots will grow to fill out the tree in the future to support the most bountiful harvest.
 Dead leaves, cut branches, and rotting fruit; your "past," are composted around the base of the tree to provide a boost of nutrition and vitality to the new life that is to come.
 So it is with severance in the process of the vision quest.